 What we will not find are their brothers.
 Their brothers have already been killed.
 They were all destroyed at the hatchery in the most economical and efficient way available.
 Male chicks who were bred to be egg production birds are useless to the egg industry, and they are useless to the meat industry.
 The body type of egg production birds are manipulated to have smaller framed bodies while maintaining a high egg output.
 There is a drastic difference in body size between that of an egg type bird and a “meat” or “broiler” bird.
 The meat birds grow so big so quickly, that by the time they’re ready for slaughter, their voices are still the sound of a peeping chick.

-In the end, after egg production declines, these hens are then slaughtered or gassed and disposed of through the canned food industry or the pet foods industry.
-Laws do not adequately protect these hens through transport, handling and slaughter.
+In the end, after egg production declines, egg type hens are slaughtered in a grinder, or gassed, and disposed of through the canned food industry or the pet foods industry.
+Laws do not adequately protect these hens through transport, handling, and slaughter.

-Now take a look into the cage free or free range egg production facility.
-The first thing one may notice is the deafeningly loud noise level.
+Now, let’s take a look into the cage free or free range egg production facility.
+The first thing one will notice is the deafeningly loud noise level.
 The feeding machines and conveyor belts are cranking continuously.
 Thousands and thousands of hens, shoulder to shoulder, all clucking loudly in repetitive boredom and desperation.
 The platform the hens stand on is grated.
 Long twisted toenails on their pale feet curl and dip into each of the holes in the grating.
-These hens are not able to peck and scratch at the floor as they are driven to do.
-There is no natural dirt and there is no sunshine.
+These hens are not able to peck and scratch at the floor as is natural for them to do.
+There is no natural dirt, and there is no sunshine.
 Each one of these hens has her beak cut off all the way up to her nostrils.
 Their backs are raw and bare from the constant beating and contact they have with their sisters, while packed so tightly in these endlessly long, dark buildings.
 The odor is the same.
 Each draft of air carries the particles of the deceased who were unable to carry on any longer.
-(Animal agriculture accounts for a normal "mortality rate."
-Death is inevitable during egg production, and some numbers have been deemed acceptable and thus become a tax write off for the company.)
+(Animal agriculture accounts for a normal “mortality rate.”
+Death is inevitable during egg production, and some numbers have been deemed acceptable, and thus become a tax write off for the company.)
 Basic maintenance of the environment during operation is minimal to the removal of dead bodies as time allows.
-After all hens are removed and killed, the buildings are prepared for the existence of a new flock.
+After all hens are removed and killed, the buildings are prepared for a new flock.